 A teaspoon of sugar helps the medicine go down.

-Schisandra berry packs quite the flavor punch.
+Schisandra berry is quite the sensory experience.
 The Chinese name for it, Wu Wei Zi translates to "Five Flavor Berry".
 It possesses all five flavors of sweet, spicy, sour, salty and bitter!
 It embodies the five elements of traditional Chinese medicine which are wood, fire, water, metal and earth.
-Some of the benefits of the berry are listed below:
+It is a truly balanced tonic.

-Due to the liver and kidney action I correlate Schisandra Berry to Virgo and Libra, the ruling signs of these organs, respectively.
-This would be great in a warm cup of tea on crisp fall day.
+Due to the strong Liver and Kidney action, I correlate Schisandra Berry to Virgo and Libra , the ruling signs of these organs, respectively.
+It’s beautifying and balancing properties especially connect this fruit to Venus.
+Schisandra is a great addition to a warm cup of tea on crisp, fall day.

 Raw honey is medicinal itself, in addition to being a great carrier for potent herbs.
 Honey is a lubricant for the bowels.
 A glass of tea with my recipe below for Schisandra honey is a great way to start the morning.